-SysML is defined as an extension of the OMG UML 2.1 Superstructure Specification.
+SysML is defined as an extension of the OMG UML 2 Superstructure specification.
+See Chapter 2, "Normative References," for the current version of the UML 2 Superstructure specification.

-SysML is intended to be supported by two evolving interoperability standards including the OMG XMI 2.1 model interchange standard for UML 2.1 modeling tools and the ISO 10303-233 data interchange standard for systems engineering tools.
-The overviews of the approach to model interchange and relevant references are included in Annex D.1.
+SysML is intended to be supported by two evolving interoperability standards including the OMG XMI 2.1 model interchange standard for UML 2 modeling tools and the ISO 10303 STEP AP233 data interchange standard for systems engineering tools.
+Overviews of the approach to model interchange and relevant references are included in Annex D.

-SysML supports the OMG's Model Driven Architecture initiative by its reuse of the UML and related standards.
+SysML supports the OMG's Model Driven Architecture (MDA) initiative by its reuse of the UML and related standards.